wangpy/archspee/README.md

 Click the following image to watch the demo video:

 [![Watch YouTube using Raspberry Pi Smart Display with Puffin Internet Terminal](http://img.youtube.com/vi/Al8i7aQ4tA4/0.jpg)](http://www.youtube.com/watch?v=Al8i7aQ4tA4 "Watch YouTube using Raspberry Pi Smart Display with Puffin Internet Terminal")
+(Note that the current released **Puffin Internet Terminal** does not have the fullscreen feature yet.
+The demo below is using an development build.)

 ## Installation